marcoevang/camilladsp-setrate/README.md

 ***camilladsp-setrate*** solves this problem by changing *CamillaDSP*'s configuration on-the-fly to match the sample rate of the captured audio.

 This tool may also allow resampling to a fixed playback rate and upsampling by a fixed factor.
-Details are provided below in the "Running" section (see `--capture` flag and `--uppsampling` option).
+Details are provided below in the 'Running' section (see `--capture` flag and `--uppsampling` option).

 2. **Automatic reloading of a valid configuration whenever the playback device becomes available.**

 *CamillaDSP* as it must be, stops working when the playback device is no longer available.
 This happens, for example, when your DAC is switched off or you switch to another input.
-Unfortunately, *CamillaDSP* remains blocked even when the playback device becomes available again.
+Unfortunately, *CamillaDSP*, up to version 3.0, remains blocked even when the playback device becomes available again.

 ***camilladsp-setrate*** reloads a valid configuration as soon as the playback device reappears, thus unlocking _CamillaDSP_.

+**IMPORTANT NOTE**: As of *CamillaDSP* version 3.1, automatic unlocking after temporary unavailability of the playback device is no longer necessary as the alsa playback device is guaranteed to resume after pause.
+As a consequence, steps 5. and 6. in the "Installing" section must be skipped.

 ## Foreword